 Remember, this is just a snapshot of the many types of corporate resolutions you’ll encounter.
 The specific resolutions you need will depend on your company’s unique circumstances and the decisions that you face.

 A corporate resolution is essentially your plan for an important decision.
 Like any good plan, it needs the right components to turn out well.
-Here’s what you’ll need:
+Whether you’re drafting a free form resolution or using a corporate resolution form template, here’s what you’ll need:

 - Date: This is your timestamp, telling you when the decision was made.